-For years, ransomware has been a huge security headache for individuals and businesses alike.
+For years, ransomware has been a massive security headache for individuals and businesses alike.
 More than just some malicious codes, it’s now considered a type of terrorism, and rightfully so.

 The good news is, you can prevent ransomware yourself without having to spend any money.
 You only need to understand how it works and, well, avoid it.